inorganik/inorganik-next/posts/2023-12-22-svelte-drag-n-drop.md

 ---
-title: "How to build a drag-n-drop list in Svelte"
+title: "How to build a drag and drop list in Svelte"
 description: "Re-order list items with a drag and drop interface in Svelte"
 date: '2023-12-22'
 ---

-For re-ordering things in a list, nothing beats a drag-n-drop interface.
-In this tutorial, we'll build a drag-n-drop list in Svelte.
+For re-ordering things in a list, nothing beats a drag and drop interface.
+In this tutorial, we'll build a drag and drop list in Svelte.
 You might find that it's simpler than you expected; there are no third party packages required, only native browser APIs.
 The only thing specific to Svelte will be how we respond to drag and drop events.

 In my game, [Cities 4 Sale](https://cities4sale.io) you build products with blocks, which you have to farm.
 In the game interface for farming blocks, you choose from a variety of colors, which I wanted in rainbow order.
 So I needed a drag-and-drop interface on my admin page to sort the blocks.
 Here it is, with blocks sorted by hex color (doesn't work):